Rupert Mudge

 John "Rupert" Mudge (1928–1993) was an Australian rugby union and rugby league footballer who played in the 1940s and 1950s.
 He played both rugby codes in Sydney, New South Wales as well as playing rugby league in England.

-Rupert John Mudge played for the Randwick rugby union club in his junior years before being recruited by English rugby league club, Workington Town, where he was joined by fellow Australian recruit Tony Paskins.
 While in England, he played at representative level for British Empire and Other Nationalities.

+Biography

+Rupert John Mudge played for the Randwick rugby union club in his junior years before being recruited by English rugby league club Workington Town in 1948, where he was joined by fellow Australian recruit Tony Paskins.